-From 1 April 2013, the regime around the income that local councils collect from NNDR changed from one where the council collects purely on behalf of central government, to one where this income is shared between central government, the local council and other major precepting bodies (such as West Sussex County Council in Chichester's case).
+The regime around the income that local councils collect from NNDR is one where this income is shared between central government, the local council and other major precepting bodies (such as West Sussex County Council in Chichester's case).
 The main aim of the scheme (known as the Business Rates Retention scheme) is to give councils a greater incentive to grow businesses in their area.
 It does however also increase the financial risk due to non-collection and the volatility of the NNDR aggregate rateable value.